- Apply to UW

 “We knew the traditional incandescent and fluorescent lighting in the Guthrie House was outdated and inefficient so, when funding from the CSC and UW Operations emerged, it was the perfect opportunity to pursue our LED lighting project,” Nye says.

 LED lighting has many benefits over traditional lighting, Nye says.

 Traditional fluorescent lighting can contain high levels of mercury.
 According to Energy.gov, LED lighting is 75-80 percent more efficient than traditional lighting.
-And energy efficiency results in monetary savings.
+In addition, energy efficiency results in monetary savings.
 New LED lighting in the Guthrie House will save an estimated $800 per year from the 62 percent energy efficiency gained.

 “LED lighting has hardly any downsides once implemented.
 The most difficult part is the funding for the initial purchase of the technology,” Enriques says.
 “We are thankful to the Campus Sustainability Committee and UW Operations for the financial and moral support to make this project happen.”

 The first step of the project was inventorying all the Guthrie House’s lighting.
 The project team and other UW students identified 188 linear fluorescent tube lights as well as 11 incandescent floodlights that needed to be converted to LED lighting.

 Next came crunching the numbers for a budget and coordinating with UW Operations for the best manufacturers to provide the bulbs, Nye says.
 The bulbs are purchased from a company that UW Operations has used in the past.